DMGambone/NFLBlitzDataEditor.Core/docs/file-system.md

 # Midway File System
 The hard drives in the Midway games contain what appears to be a custom file system.
 The hard drive uses 512 byte sectors.
 The file system will store data in 4096 byte blocks.
 The allocated size of the file on the drive is always rounded up to the nearest 4k boundary.
-So a small 32 byte file would still be allocated 4096 bytes.
+So a small 32 byte file would use 4096 bytes.

 Calculating the location of a sector `X` is simply `(X - 1) * SectorSize`.